allockye/audiostream-metadata-retriever/README.md

 # audiostream-metadata-retriever

-This library allow you to retrieve metadata such as title and headers of audiostream as soon as possible.
+This is an android-library which allow you to retrieve metadata such as title and headers of audiostream as soon as possible.

 ### Support protocols
  - Icecast
  - Shoutcast wil be added later

 ## How to use
 ```
 //set uri of your favourite audiostream